Stanwood, Washington: History

 A short railroad, known as the Hall and Hall Railway, was constructed in 1904 between the depot and downtown Stanwood and would operate until 1938.
 The community around the depot was platted in 1906 as "East Stanwood", but initially relied on a commercial club to govern in lieu of a formal town government.
 East Stanwood was incorporated on February 7, 1922, after a series of civic disputes highlighted the need for a city government.
 East Stanwood was eventually bisected by the Pacific Highway in the 1920s and connected to Stanwood and Camano Island by paved roads constructed a decade earlier.

 The "Twin City" maintained separate government facilities, schools, banks, sawmills, creameries, and frozen food plants.
 The school systems for the two cities were merged in 1944, ending a decades-long football rivalry between the two high schools.
 By the early 1950s, the competitiveness between merchants and citizens of both Stanwoods had softened and groups cooperated on events and various initiatives.
 A formal merger of the two cities was proposed in 1954 and placed on the April 30 ballot; Stanwood voted in favor of the merger, but it failed to reach a majority in East Stanwood.
 The high cost of a modern sewage treatment system, required by the state government before further expansion could occur, spurred leaders in both cities to place a second consolidation referendum before voters on March 8, 1960.
 The referendum was passed by an overwhelming majority of voters in both cities and the merged government immediately approved a $520,000 sewer installation contract.

 Development of a new suburban commercial center east of the city began in the 1980s, centered around the relocated Stanwood High School campus.
 A 55 acre farm at the intersection of State Route 532 and 72nd Avenue Northwest was redeveloped into a $50 million shopping and entertainment center.
 The commercial center opened in 1995 and has 50 businesses, 10 restaurants, office buildings, a movie theater, and an arcade.
 The development was later expanded to include multi-story condominiums and upscale apartments with ground-floor retail space.
 The area surrounding the center was developed into suburban subdivisions, contributing to a doubling of the city's population to nearly 4,000 people by 2000.
 The subdivisions were annexed by the city government in the early 2000s, despite testimony from citizens against further growth.
 In 2005, the city rejected a bid by Wal-Mart to build a store in Stanwood after public outcry from supporters of downtown businesses.

 The high school campus was replaced with a new building in 2021 that cost $147.5 million to construct.
-At an adjacent 22 acre site is planned to be developed into a large residential complex with 444 apartments and 72 townhomes.
+An adjacent 22 acre site is planned to be developed into a large residential complex with 444 apartments and 72 townhomes.
 The complex is also planned to incorporate retail, amenity spaces, and expanded wetlands.